 |

-The apron was cut a bit shorter and a piece of 1/8" flat bar with bold holes was welded to it.
+The apron was cut a bit shorter and a piece of 1/8" flat bar with bolt holes was welded to it.

 |